AtharvaMaskar26/Minute-Nav/README.md

-﻿Here's a README file for your Minute Nav project:

----

 # Minute Nav

 Minute Nav is a YouTube tool designed to enhance your YouTube experience with various features.
 Built using Python, Streamlit, and GeminiAI, Minute Nav helps you interact with YouTube videos more effectively.